TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

 - [] 4: Agree
 - [] 5: Strongly Agree

-### Write three sentences that summarize your overall experience in the software engineering course.
-What do you think that we should keep doing?
-What do you think that we should stop doing?
-What suggestion can you offer for a task that we can start doing to improve the next iteration of the course?
+### Write three sentences that summarize your overall experience in the software engineering course this semester.
+What did you like?
+What did you not like?
+What suggestion can you offer for improving the course in the future?

-#### Sentence One: Answer the question `What do you think that we should keep doing?
-Why?`
+#### Sentence One: Answer the question `What did you like?`

 TODO: Write one sentence to answer the question.

-TODO: Your sentence should be of the form "I think that we should keep doing X because Y."

-#### Sentence Two: Answer the question `What do you think that we should stop doing?
-Why?`
+#### Sentence Two: Answer the question `What did you not like?`

 TODO: Write one sentence to answer the question.

-TODO: Your sentence should be of the form "I think that we should stop doing X because Y."

-#### Sentence Three: Answer the question `What do you think that we should start doing?
-Why`
+#### Sentence Three: Answer the question `What suggestion can you offer for improving the course in the future?`

 TODO: Write one sentence to answer the question.

-TODO: Your sentence should be of the form "I think that we should start doing X because Y."